Updated 9th October 2025

-I’ve tested these tarts out twice now.
-And just to mix things up a little, on my second attempt, I scattered flaked almonds over a few of the tarts before I popped them in the oven.
-Once baked, and they had cooled, I piped a little glace icing over the top.
-Neil absolutely loved them done this way!
-But of course, the choice as to how you top them, is all yours.
+I’ve made these gluten free Cherry Bakewell’s a few times now.
+To mix things up on my second attempt, I scattered flaked almonds over a few of the tarts before popping them in the oven.
+Once baked and cooled, I piped glacé icing over the top.
+Neil absolutely loves them done this way!

 Ingredients (makes 24)